MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/organization-network-analysis.md

 Subgroup analysis enables you to compare or focus your analysis on specific subgroups within the selected dataset.

+1. You can create a new subgroup in one of the following ways:

-1. Select the dataset from the list, and then at top right, select **Add New Analysis**.
+   * From the dataset page, select the dataset from the list, and then at top right, select **Add New Analysis**.
+   * From within the graph view of a dataset, select the **Recompute Metrics** icon.

 2. In the **Add New Analysis** pane, enter a name for this subgroup analysis, and then select a start and end date for the time range to analyze.

    ![Add New Analysis](./images/ona-subgroup-analysis.png)